What Are The Different Types of Paints And Its Applications

 - High opacity.

-- Usually applied on walls, ceiling, wallboards, cement blocks to enhance the appearance of the surface.
+- Usually applied on walls, ceilings, wallboards, and cement blocks to enhance the appearance of the surface.

 Types of Paints Based on Finish/Sheen

-- Low gloss and non-reflective finish (low gloss paint sheens absorb light).
+- The low gloss and non-reflective finish (low gloss paint sheens absorb light).

 - Mostly used for interior walls and ceilings of living, bedroom, dining, etc.